WasabiMushyPeas/E28-Turbo/README.md

 ### Fuel Pump

+The Stock Fuel Pump in an E28 535i can comfortably sustain ~110lph at 43.5psi.
+Therefore the stock fuel pump can support ~265hp.
+In this build our target is about 500whp.
+To achieve this we will need to upgrade the fuel pump.
+I have chosen the AEM 340lhp E85 fuel pump as the conversion is not too hard and the pump is capable of supporting over 500whp (plus it supports E85 fuel).

 ### Fuel Rails/ Lines

+The stock fuel lines and rails are capable of supporting the target power.
+However replacing the fuel lines with newer hoses is a good idea.

 ### Fuel Pressure Regulator

+The stock fuel pressure regulator is capable of supporting the target power.

 ### Fuel Filter

+The stock fuel filter is capable of supporting the target power.

 ### Injectors

+The stock injectors are not capable of supporting the target power.
+I have chosen the siemens deka 80lb injectors as they are capable of supporting over 500whp.

 ### Fuel Pump Wiring

+The AEM fuel pump is supposed to be fused at 20amps.
+Therefore the wiring system will need to be upgraded to support this.
+12awg wire is recommended along with at least a 20amp relay (I will use a 35amp relay).

 ### Flex Fuel Sensor